 Always use marine grade fuel, and not fuel from a gas station.
 Why?
-That fuel from the gas station will have ethanol in it.
-When ethanol rests in a tank for an extended period without agitation, the ethanol goes through "phase-separation" and will end up with a layer of water on top of your gasoline.
-It can also loosen sediments within your fuel tank that get sucked into the carburetor and clog your engine.
+That fuel from the gas station contains ethanol.
+Ethanol can separate in your gas tank, which can loosen sediments that can gum up your enigne.

 The good news is that you should be able to find marine grade fuel at your local marina.
 Charles Mill and Pleasant Hill Marina exclusively offer ethanol-free fuel.
 Yes, it's more expensive than the gas station.
 But trust us, a little extra cost is worth saving a major headache.
+Better yet, every new boat we sell gets a full tank of ethanol-free gas.